fernandezcuesta/blog/content/2015-03-27-encrypted-filesystem-in-dropbox.md

 Title: Encrypted filesystem in Dropbox
 Date: 27-mar-2015 18:09:11
 tags: linux, internet, security
-status: draft
+status: published

 The idea is to set up a container where we can put private/secret files.
-A way to achieve this is setting up LUKS on top of a fix-length file, i.e. `~/Dropbox/private.img`.
+A way to achieve this is setting up **LUKS** on top of a fix-length file, i.e. `~/Dropbox/private.img`.

-Steps:
+##Initialization:

 - Initialize a (for example) 100MB file: